The best souvenirs from Mexico for great travel gifts

 Panama hats

-The most interesting fact about the making of these hats is the fact that the fibers can only be handled or manipulated while inside a cave, in order for the darkness and the humidity to maintain their flexibility.
+The most interesting fact about the making of these hats is that the fibers can only be handled or manipulated while inside a cave, where the darkness and humidity maintain their flexibility.

-Another interesting fact is that this special souvenir is made mainly by women and children while men are tending to their crop fields.
+Another interesting fact is that women and children mainly make this special souvenir while men tend to their crop fields.

 I lost mine and I miss it.
 Must make my way to Bécal very soon.

-You should also consider including a stop to Becal in your Yucatan itinerary.
+You should also consider including a stop in Becal in your Yucatan itinerary.

 The best Mexican souvenirs from Chiapas